Waveframe-Labs/Aurora-Research-Initiative/governance/CHANGE_CONTROL_AND_VERSIONING_POLICY.md

   - "ROLE_SEPARATION_CHARTER.md"
   - "EPISTEMIC_DOCTRINE.md"
 anchors:
-  - "ARI-CHANGE-CONTROL-v1.0"
+  - "ARI-CHANGE-CONTROL-v1.1"
 ---

-# Change Control and Versioning Policy (v1.0.0)
+# Change Control and Versioning Policy

+## Purpose

-This document defines the **binding governance rules** for versioning, release control, and institutional change management across the Aurora Research Initiative (ARI), Aurora Workflow Orchestration (AWO), CRI-CORE, Waveframe Labs, and all Case Studies.
+This policy defines the **binding governance rules** for versioning, release control, and institutional change management across the Aurora Research Initiative (ARI), Aurora Workflow Orchestration (AWO), CRI-CORE, Waveframe Labs, and all affiliated case studies.

-It establishes a **dual-versioning model** and mandates **global release tagging** for every version change, ensuring reproducibility, auditability, and long-term institutional stability.
+It establishes a **dual versioning model** and mandates **global ecosystem release tagging** to ensure reproducibility, auditability, and long-term institutional stability.

 ---

-# 1. Purpose

-The purpose of this policy is to:

-- prevent uncontrolled evolution of any subsystem
-- enforce version discipline across all institutional layers
-- define authoritative rules for version increments
-- ensure every change is traceable and documented
-- bind AWO and CRI evolution to ARI governance
-- enable independent subsystem evolution without coupling
-- maintain long-term reproducibility and provenance

-This is a constitutional governance document and is binding for all contributors.
+## 1. Scope and Authority

+This policy is authoritative under ARI governance.

+All governed subsystems MUST comply with the rules defined herein.
+No subsystem may redefine, override, or bypass these requirements through local practice or tooling behavior.

 ---

-# 2. Dual Versioning Model
+## 2. Dual Versioning Model

-The Aurora ecosystem uses **independent versioning** for each subsystem, plus a **required global release tag** for every change.
+The Aurora ecosystem uses **independent semantic versioning per subsystem**, combined with a required **global ecosystem release tag**.

-## 2.1 Subsystem Versions
+### 2.1 Subsystem Versions

 Each subsystem maintains its own semantic version:

-- `ARI_VERSION`
-- `AWO_VERSION`
+- ARI
-- `CRI_VERSION`
+- AWO
-- `LABS_VERSION` (optional)
+- CRI-CORE
+- Waveframe Labs (optional, non-governance)
-- `CASE_STUDY_VERSION` (per project)
+- Case Studies (per project)

-Each follows MAJOR.MINOR.PATCH.
+All versions MUST follow `MAJOR.MINOR.PATCH` semantics.

+---

-## 2.2 Global Ecosystem Release Tag (Required)
+### 2.2 Global Ecosystem Release Tag

-Every version change **must** produce a unified global tag in the format:
+Every version change MUST produce a unified global release tag in the format:

 ```
 ARI-x.y.z_AWO-a.b.c_CRI-d.e.f_LABS-l.m.n_CSNAME-u.v.w
 ```

-This tag becomes the canonical provenance record for the entire ecosystem.

-The tag is required **regardless of which subsystem changed**.
+The global tag is the **canonical provenance anchor** for the ecosystem state, regardless of which subsystem initiated the change.

 ---

-# 3. What Constitutes a Version Change
+## 3. Version Change Triggers

-## 3.1 ARI Version Changes
+### 3.1 ARI Version Changes

-Trigger MAJOR or MINOR bumps for:
+MAJOR or MINOR increments are required for:
-- governance doctrine changes
+- Governance policy changes
-- constraint modifications
+- Role definitions or authority boundaries
-- metadata or provenance rules
+- Metadata, provenance, or schema rules
-- role definitions
+- Institutional constraints
-- institutional policy updates

-PATCH for clarifications only.
+PATCH increments are permitted only for non-normative clarifications.

 ---

-## 3.2 AWO Version Changes
+### 3.2 AWO Version Changes

-Trigger MAJOR or MINOR bumps for:
+MAJOR or MINOR increments are required for:
-- workflow logic changes
+- Workflow logic or structure changes
-- structural modifications
+- Reasoning-chain architecture modifications
-- metadata extraction behavior
+- Metadata handling behavior
-- reasoning chain architecture
-- enforcement of new method rules

-PATCH for documentation-only fixes.
+PATCH increments are permitted for documentation-only changes.

 ---

-## 3.3 CRI Version Changes
+### 3.3 CRI-CORE Version Changes

-Trigger MAJOR or MINOR bumps for:
+MAJOR or MINOR increments are required for:
-- deterministic engine changes
-- identity/attestation logic
+- Deterministic execution logic
-- integrity validation behavior
+- Identity, attestation, or integrity mechanisms
-- execution environment capture rules
+- Execution environment capture

-PATCH for non-executable changes or comments.
+PATCH increments are permitted for non-executable changes.

 ---

-## 3.4 Labs Version Changes
+### 3.4 Waveframe Labs Version Changes

-Trigger for:
+Applied to:
-- new demos
+- Demonstrations
-- engineering utilities
+- Infrastructure utilities
-- non-governance infrastructure
+- Non-governance tooling

+May not alter upstream subsystem versions.

 ---

-## 3.5 Case Study Version Changes
+### 3.5 Case Study Version Changes

-Each case study is versioned independently.
+Each case study is versioned independently but MUST be included in the global release tag.

 ---

-# 4. Change Classes
+## 4. Change Classes

+### 4.1 Governance-Impacting Change

+A change is considered governance-impacting if it alters:
+- Metadata requirements
+- Role permissions or authority boundaries
+- Provenance or attestation guarantees
+- Enforcement scope defined by ARI

+Governance-impacting changes REQUIRE an ADR.

+---

-## 4.1 Breaking Change
+### 4.2 Breaking Change

 A change that:
-- invalidates prior assumptions
+- Invalidates prior assumptions
-- alters subsystem guarantees
+- Alters subsystem guarantees
-- impacts reproducibility or determinism
+- Impacts reproducibility or determinism
-- modifies governance or subsystem contracts

 Requires:
-- MAJOR bump
+- MAJOR version increment
+- ADR (if governance-impacting)
-- governance log entry
+- Governance log entry
-- IC approval
-- new global release tag
+- Global ecosystem release tag

+---

-## 4.2 Non-Breaking Change
+### 4.3 Non-Breaking Change

-Adds new features without violating constraints.
+Adds functionality without violating existing constraints.

 Requires:
-- MINOR bump
+- MINOR version increment
-- governance log entry
+- Governance log entry
-- new global release tag
+- Global ecosystem release tag

+---

-## 4.3 Clarification Change
+### 4.4 Clarification Change

-Documentation-level updates with **no impact** on logic or execution.
+Documentation-only changes with no behavioral impact.

 Requires:
-- PATCH bump
+- PATCH version increment
-- governance log entry
+- Governance log entry
-- new global release tag
+- Global ecosystem release tag

-## 4.4 Deprecated / Retired
+---

+### 4.5 Deprecation or Retirement

-Subsystems, documents, or versions may be retired but must remain accessible.
+Subsystems or artifacts may be deprecated but MUST remain accessible and traceable.

 Requires:
-- MAJOR or MINOR bump
+- Version increment (MAJOR or MINOR as appropriate)
-- deprecation notice
+- Deprecation notice
-- governance log entry
+- Governance log entry

 ---

-# 5. Approval Workflow
+## 5. Approval Requirements

-All version changes require:
+All version changes REQUIRE:

-1. **ARI Institutional Coordinator approval**
+1. Institutional Coordinator approval
-2. **Governance log entry**
-3. **Provenance verification**
-4. **Metadata normalization (if applicable)**
-5. **Doc Guard pass**
-6. **Creation of a Global Ecosystem Release Tag**
+2. Architecture Decision Record (if governance-impacting)
+3. Governance log entry
+4. Provenance verification
+5. Metadata normalization
+6. Global ecosystem release tag creation

 No subsystem may approve its own version changes.

 ---

-# 6. Release Cycle Requirements
+## 6. Release Preconditions

-Before any release:

-- metadata must be valid and normalized
-- provenance must be verified
-- deterministic execution must pass for CRI changes
-- reasoning-chain auditability must pass for AWO changes
-- integrity hashes must be regenerated
-- changelogs must be updated
-- no silent modifications permitted

-Releases are not allowed without complete compliance.
+Prior to release, the following MUST be satisfied:

+- Metadata validity
+- Provenance verification
+- Deterministic execution validation (CRI-CORE changes)
+- Auditability validation (AWO changes)
+- Integrity hash regeneration
+- Changelog updates

+Silent or partial releases are prohibited.

 ---

-# 7. Special Rules
+## 7. Cross-Layer Constraints

-- ARI changes force **all** subsystems to re-anchor via a global release tag.
+- ARI changes require re-anchoring of all subsystems
-- AWO may not trigger ARI version changes.
+- AWO may not trigger ARI version changes
-- CRI may not alter AWO or ARI versioning.
+- CRI-CORE may not alter ARI or AWO versioning rules
-- Labs changes cannot modify upstream subsystem versions.
-- Case Studies may version themselves independently.
+- Case studies may not redefine governance constraints
-- No circular dependencies permitted.
+- Circular version dependencies are prohibited

 ---

-# 8. Deprecation & Retirement Policy

-Artifacts may be deprecated but must remain:

-- accessible
-- reproducible
-- traceable
-- versioned

-Retirement requires explicit governance documentation.
+## 8. Amendments and Revision Rules

+Revisions to this policy REQUIRE:

+1. Institutional Coordinator approval
+2. ADR documentation
+3. Governance log entry
+4. Semantic version increment
+5. Backward traceability preservation

 ---

-# 9. Revision Rules

-All revisions require:

-1. ARI IC approval
-2. Governance log entry
-3. Version increment
-4. Backward linkage
-5. Rationale included

-No silent revisions permitted.
+This policy defines the authoritative change control and versioning rules of the Aurora ecosystem.